-I usually avoid buffets like the plage because who can avoid temptation when presented with an abundance of choices?
-In Las Vegas, I make an exception due to the high quality in most venues.
+I usually avoid buffets like the plague because who can avoid temptation when presented with an abundance of choices?
+In Las Vegas, I make an exception due to the high quality of most venues.
 Here are some of my favorites.

 The Buffet at Aria

 This is now my all-time favorite buffet in Vegas.
 The variety and quality of food are exceptional.
-You can find American, Italian, Asian, Sushi, Latin, Middle Eastern dishes plus a great selection of desserts.
+You can find American, Italian, Asian, Sushi, Latin, and Middle-Eastern dishes plus a great selection of desserts.
 The mixed drinks are also excellent.
 You can order several drinks for a fixed price of around $20.

 Spice Market Buffet at Planet Hollywood

-The seafood station is good but lacking variety of sushi.
-Regular dinner price is $26 but you can get a ½ off promotion from several sources like Groupon.
+The seafood station is good but lacks a good selection of sushi.
+The regular dinner price is $26 but you can get a ½ off promotion from several sources like Groupon.
 You can also add an All-you-can-drink option to your meal for around $13.

 Carnival World Buffet at Rio

 Similar to Spice Market with food from around the world.
-It has live-action food preparation, more sushi choices and a large selection of desserts.
-Price for dinner is from $31 to $36 depending on the day of the week.
+It has live-action food preparation, more sushi choices, and a large selection of desserts.
+The price for dinner is from $31 to $36 depending on the day of the week.
 They also offer special pricing for locals.

 Tip: You can buy a 24 hours buffet pass for around $50 that is good for many of the main buffets on the strip.
 It includes: Carnival World Buffet at the Rio, Village Seafood Buffet at the Rio (Additional $10), Flavors at Harrah's, Paradise at the Flamingo, Emperor's Buffet at The Quad, Le Village Buffet at Paris, Bacchanal Buffet at Caesars Palace (Additional $15 for Breakfast, $20 for Lunch, and $25 for Dinner), and the Spice Market Buffet at Planet Hollywood.